The demands of basketball

 - ice the swollen area for between 10-20 minutes every two or three hours

 - lightly compress the injured area with bandages to reduce swelling

 - Elevate the leg (above heart-level if possible).

 Finally, make sure you go through a full period of rehab before playing competitively.

 For a more detailed assessment of any basketball-related injuries or have any questions about our treatments, please contact us.
-You can find us 3 mins away from Angel station in Islington.
+You can find us in Mill Hill Broadway and Islington.
 We are always happy to help!